hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-MAPR-LDAP.md

 Ensure you have setup HCP and EPIC Demo Tenant with LDAP - [./README-AD.md](./README-AD.md)

-Create a spark 2.4 cluster with 1 controller and 1 jupyterhub.
+Create a spark 2.4 cluster with 1 controller and 1 jupyterhub (both nodes can use the small flavor).

 Login to jupyterhub (ad_admin1/pass123) and launch a python 3 Jupyter notebook (not Spark).